Beirut (film): Plot

 The next day, while Skiles is conducting the lecture at the American University of Beirut (the official reason for his visit), a car bomb is set off outside the building.
 In the ensuing chaos, Skiles is instructed to leave to meet Karim.
 Karim brings him to Riley, who covertly tells Skiles that the Palestine Liberation Organization (PLO) is holding Rafid and that Gaines is not to be trusted.
 Before releasing Skiles, Karim threatens he will sell Riley to Iran unless Rafid is returned later that night.
 Skiles returns to Riley's apartment to search for clues, where he encounters Crowder.
 She reveals that Gaines had been stealing money from the embassy and that Riley has made a written report, but didn't deliver it to CIA authorities, shortly before his disappearance.
 Skiles convinces Crowder that the PLO is holding Rafid, and she steals $4 million from the CIA office to trade for Rafid.

 Crowder and Skiles lead an attack on a PLO officer in order to force a trade for Rafid.
-After a payoff to his PLO captors, they bring him to the exchange with Karim.
-After trading Riley for Rafid, Rafid is shot and killed by a Mossad sniper.
+After a payoff to his PLO captors, they bring him to the exchange with Karim, crashing through a Christian militia checkpoint on the way.
+Skiles curses Rafid for his past deeds killing innocent people before walking out to negotiate with Karim, staying until his friend Riley is safely back with Crowder.
+Rafid and Karim are united.
+As Skiles starts to head back to the van, Rafid sees him and is enraged over Skiles’s previous words, and tries to kill him before he is shot and killed by a sniper.
 The Americans successfully escape, and the audience sees the sniper is actually Bernard.
 Bernard escapes with Sandrine, the mistress of the PLO officer whom Skiles attacked, who is also an Israeli agent.

 Before departing Beirut, Skiles learns that Gaines has unexpectedly retired and that Ruzak has left Beirut.
 Crowder announces her intention to apply for the newly vacant station chief job, and Skiles offers his services as a negotiator.

 As the film ends, news footage is shown of the subsequent 1982 Israeli invasion of Lebanon, increasing international involvement in the country, and, finally, the 1983 bombings of the U.S. Embassy and the U.S. Marine Corps' barracks.
+This signals the rise of greater American involvement in Lebanon and the wider Middle East.

 Cast

-Jon Hamm as Mason Skiles, a former U.S. diplomat who returns to service to save a former colleague.

-Rosamund Pike as Sandy Crowder, a CIA field officer working undercover at the American embassy.
-She is tasked with keeping Mason alive and ensuring the mission is successful.